juhele/GIStopics/data_flight_path_generator/readme.md

 Source: https://en.wikipedia.org/wiki/Ranger_Uranium_Mine

-The flight path is real, but was moved to different location, date and time was changed.
+The flight path is real, but was moved to different location, date and time was changed (date set to 2001-04-01).

 This package contains support data for flight proposed "Simulated flight path generator" in standard formats (CSV, GeoPackage).